WHY WE OBSERVE: INTRODUCING PEER OBSERVATION AT YALE-NUS

 Figuring out teaching perspectives: Similar to the Teaching Goals Inventory, except this tool focuses on helping you become more mindful and cognizant about your teaching ideals, and perspectives.

-You can add questions to the student course evaluation form.
-Consider using this opportunity to insert questions that help you evidence distinctive teaching practices, or assess new pedagogical approaches.
-Additionally, consider talking to students about evaluations.
-Oftentimes students don’t understand what these are for and who sees them.
-You may want to tell students that you value their feedback, what constitutes constructive feedback, and the kind of feedback that is less helpful.
-You should also alert them that their feedback will be anonymized and included in your file for annual review/ tenure and promotion.
+- Explain the purpose and structure of the evaluation.
+Students often don’t understand what these are for and who gets to see them.
+You may want to tell students that you value feedback and what constitutes constructive feedback.
+You can also share that their feedback will be anonymized and included in your file for annual review/ tenure and promotion.
 This may encourage students to give feedback that is professional and constructive.

 Writing Feedback Surveys to Assess Your Course